whoismtrx/42_minitalk/README.md

 ## Usage

-To run the server, you the executable named `server` with no arguments:
+To run the server, you should run the executable named `server` with no arguments:

 ```
 ./server